emmkimme/asar-dev/README.md

 We completely agree, we **MUST** not use npm link for a production package but in our dev environment in order to accelerate build and save disk space, we are used to call npm link and even sometime create junctions.

 This version adds the management of link folder.
-A new option is now available
+A new option is now available for pack mode
 * --follow-links

-Adding this option, convert symbolic link to real directory in the asar file
+convert symbolic link to real directory in the asar file

 ```
 asar-dev pack --follow-links ./build/app ./build/app.asar